mixxxdj/manual/source/glossary.rst

    main output
    master output
      The main output is sent to the big speakers.
 It's what your audience hears.
+Please note that the term "master output" has been used historically but is in the process of being phased out.
+Prefer using "main output".

    headphone output
      The headphone output is what you hear in your headphones.